 Likewise, using letters to represent any possible arithmetic expression

 in the calculus of indications, an algebra may be defined.
-Take J1
+As initials of

-and J2 below, both provable as theorems in the arithmetic, as the initials of
+and J2 below, both provable as theorems in the arithmetic.
+Example 2 shows

 Readers familiar with Boolean algebra may recognize this demonstration as

 a proof that negating a negation negates the negation.
 That is,